centreon/centreon-archived/doc/en/configuration_guide/imp.rst

 3. Get your subscription!
 -------------------------

-You can subscribe to IMP according different period of renewall: 1 month, 6 months or 12 months.
+You can subscribe to IMP according different period of renewal: 1 month, 6 months or 12 months.
 The price decreases according to the duration of commitment.

-After subscribing, go to the **Administration -> Extensions -> Subscription** menu and connect your Centreon platform using your Centreon user protal credentials.
+After subscribing, go to the **Administration -> Extensions -> Subscription** menu and connect your Centreon platform using your Centreon user portal credentials.

 .. note::
-    Centreon online account creation is free and gives you access to 11 professionnal Plugin Packs.
+    Centreon online account creation is free and gives you access to 11 professional Plugin Packs.
-    What are you waiting for ?
+    What are you waiting for?

 Click on the "Link" button